pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

 To understand the use cases we need to understand 4 different concepts of the protocol, that will describe underlying protocol, the different orchestrators roles, how we start the SCIM interaction and what methods we have to execute the actions.

 ### HTTP Client-Server Roles
-HTTP client and server roles are defined in [RFC 7230] - any SCIM interaction requires each participant to play a complementary role.
+HTTP client and server roles are defined in [RFC 9110] and [RFC 9112]- any SCIM interaction requires each participant to play a complementary role.

 ####  SCIM Server (also known as a SCIM Service Provider)
 An HTTP web application that provides identity information via the SCIM protocol.